Professional pest control services in Salado, Texas

 What pests are most common in the Historic Downtown area of Salado?

 Historic Downtown residents call Romex most often about termites, ants, and mosquitoes.
 Older buildings and proximity to Salado Creek increase issues with rodents, termites, and occasional bat infestations.
 Our technicians recognize the specific pressures in Historic Downtown — from mature landscaping to water features and wooded edges — and tailor treatments accordingly.
-If you live in Historic Downtown, schedule a free inspection to map the pressure points on your property before the next seasonal surge.
+If you live in Historic Downtown, schedule a no-obligation assessment to map the pressure points on your property before the next seasonal surge.

 Is pest control worth it in Salado, Texas?